-Your creative issues may be different than the ones I’ve experienced, but one thing seems universal and true: every creative deals with creativity issues, whether it be a lack of creativity, too much creativity, or something in between.
+Your creative issues may be different than the ones I’ve experienced, but one thing seems universal and true: every creative deals with these issues, whether it be a lack of motivation, idea overwhelm, or something in between.

 Countless books, essays, videos, websites, blogs and more have been devoted to the topic of creativity.
-Where does our creativity come from?
+Where does it come from?
 Why do we struggle to explain why we need to be creative?
 What happens when we have blocks?
 Why do we have blocks?
-What does it feel like to be ing the flow of creativity?
+What does it feel like to be “in the flow” of creativity?
 And much more.
 The topic of creativity is huge!